Find out more

 With Oxfam increasingly making a noise about the major causes of poverty, a campaigns department is set up, with area campaigners recruited in the early 1980s.

 Public outcry follows a TV documentary showing conditions in Cambodia after the overthrow of the Pol Pot regime.
 Blue Peter launches an Oxfam-linked appeal, hoping to raise £100,000.
-Within three months, an incredible £3 million has been donated, and buys rice, seeds, tools, pumps and fertilisers.
+Within three months, an incredible £3 million has been donated.

-We publish a new report on the relationship between pharmaceutical companies and poverty.
+We publish a new report, 'Bitter Pills', on the relationship between pharmaceutical companies and poverty.
 It’s the latest in a series of books that helps bolster Oxfam’s reputation as a wide-ranging expert on development issues.

 Jonathan Dimbleby, Roy Hattersley, Ted Heath and Joanna Lumley help launch an initiative to raise funds and awareness for Oxfam’s food work.
 Within a year, Oxfam has a network of more than 300 groups nationwide.

 Super supporter Barbara Walmsley sets up the first Oxfam bridal shop in a converted bedroom in her house.
 11 bridal shops now ensure families worldwide don’t face poverty alone.

 20,000 supporters of Oxfam and other charities join the biggest ever lobby (at the time) on parliament to call for more aid, especially to Africa.
 One million people sign a petition in support.

 It might not have the most glamorous name, but the launch of the Gender and Development Unit (or GADU) is definitely a landmark moment.
 GADU focuses money and attention on women’s development.

 First Red Nose Day.
 Oxfam sells the plastic noses that quickly become synonymous with the biannual festival of life-changing comedy.
 We’ve been closely linked with Comic Relief ever since.